quocduyenanhnguyen/California-Gas-Prices/README.md

 # Description:

 - I explored http://www.californiagasprices.com website to collect and analyze gas data.
 I came up with questions and then answered them.
+- Data will be analyzed up until Jun 12, 2024.
+The data from the CSV files are refreshed daily using scheduling tool (i.e. Cron Job)
 - Attached to this repository is my SQL queries and output/explanation of output, Python script to scrap data from the website, and 3 CSV files (Regular Gas, Midgrade Gas, Premium Gas, Diesel Fuel Gas)
 - Link to Tableau viz: